-The American toads (Bufo americanus) are on the move.
-In the Roxoborough area of Philadelphia, the annual toad migration has begun.
+The American Toads (Bufo americanus) are on the move.
+In the Roxborough area of Philadelphia, the annual migration has begun.

 Toads migrate to and from their breeding grounds in the woods of the Schuylkill Center for Environmental Education (SCEE) to breed in the Roxborough Reservoir across Hagy’s Mill & Port Royal Roads.